 Fees and Bookings

-The Course Fee is $55 for members.
-This includes insurance cover, archery equipment hire, handbook, coaching and certificate.
+The Course Fee is $65 for members only.
+If the course has been explicitly listed as open to non-members, the fee is typically $130 for non-members, & $65 for club members.
+The fee includes insurance cover, archery equipment hire, handbook, coaching and certificate.

 The full course fee is payable at the time of your booking via PayPal or credit card.
 Refunds are at the discretion of the Club Committee or if you cancel more than 7 days before the course begins.